andrei-kolesnik/interview/README.md

 ### [Array.Binary-search](Array.Binary-search.CPP) [C++]
 Implement a binary search for the integer in a sorted array.

 ### Array.Find-pair [[brute force version, C#]](Array.Find-pair.NET) [[sorting & iterators, STL]](Array.Find-pair.STL)
-Find a pair with the given sum in an unsorted array ().
+Find a pair with the given sum in an unsorted array.

 ### [Array.Merge-Sort](Array.Merge-sort.CPP) [CPP]
 Sort an array using the merge sort alrorithm.
 * Version 1: straightforward merge